-WEDGE WIRE TROMMEL SCREENS | CYLINDRICAL DRUMS
+WEDGE WIRE TROMMEL SCREENS | ROTARY DRUM SCREENS

-Wedge wire trommel screens, also known as rotary screens, are mechanical screening machines used to separate materials.
-Mainly, these are used in the mineral and solid-waste processing industries.
+Wedge wire trommel screens, also known as rotary drum screens, are mechanical screening machines used to separate materials.
+Mainly, wedge wire trommel screens are used in the mineral and solid-waste processing industries.
 In addition, they are often used to remove fines from a given waste stream.
-The trommel consists of a wedge wire cylindrical drum that is normally elevated at an angle at the feed end.
+The trommel consists of a wedge wire cylindrical drum (rotary drum) that is normally elevated at an angle at the feed end.
 Screen Systems looped wedge wire is an extremely robust and durable screening method product.

 How does a recycling wedge wire trommel screen work?

 A trommel drum cylinder is used to separate materials by size.
 For example, they are sometimes used for separating biodegradable fraction of mixed urban waste.
 Also, for separating different sizes of crushed stone.
-In addition, contractors may screen their site debris into two segments; a saleable topsoil for farms, nurseries and site-work, as well as rock cleaning for aggregates or landscaping work.
+In addition, contractors may screen their site debris into two segments.
+For example, a saleable topsoil for farms, nurseries and site-work, as well as rock cleaning for aggregates or landscaping work.
 As a result, this allows the contractor to resell their waste, instead of incurring the cost of sending it for disposal.